fiberplane/docs/docs/webhooks/creating-and-configuring-your-webhook.md

 Since we're developing locally for the purpose of this tutorial, we'll set it to the URL which `tunnel.pyjam.as` gave us above, followed by `/delivery`.
 Example: `https://mwk8xc.tunnel.pyjam.as/delivery`

 If you are configuring a custom endpoint which uses HTTPS, please ensure you are running TLS 1.2 or higher.
+The certificate must be trusted by the Mozilla Trust Store and cannot be self-signed.

 ## Endpoint URL Limitations